-There are more and more adult orthodontic patients these days, and it's not hard to figure out why.
-Appliances that are barely noticeable have been developed to give adults more discreet choices when it comes to orthodontic treatment.
-And many adults realize that investing in a smile makeover can have significant benefits, socially and professionally.
+There are more and more adult orthodontic patients these days, and it is not hard to figure out why.
+Barely noticeable appliances have been developed to give adults more discreet choices when it comes to orthodontic treatment.
+Many adults realize that investing in a smile makeover can have significant social and professional benefits.
 Straightening teeth can be an important part of that confidence-boosting makeover process.

-Healthy teeth can be moved at any age, so there's no such thing as being too old for braces.
-However, orthodontic treatment for adults is different in two important respects: For one thing, the growth and development of the jaws is complete in adults, so changes in actual jaw structure can't be accomplished with orthodontic appliances in the way they can with a growing child.
+Healthy teeth can be moved at any age, so there is no such thing as being too old for braces.
+However, orthodontic treatment for adults is different in two important respects.
+Firstly, the growth and development of the jaws is complete in adults, so changes in actual jaw structure cannot be accomplished with orthodontic appliances in the way they can with a growing child.

 Secondly, periodontal (gum) disease is more prevalent in adults than in children.
-While you are wearing the orthodontic appliances, gentle forces will be applied to your teeth so they can move through their surrounding bone.
-Periodontal health plays a key role in all of this; if the gum tissues are not healthy during orthodontics, bone loss can result and weaken the long-term prognosis of your teeth.
-So any gum disease must be brought under control before orthodontic treatment begins.
-And to maintain your periodontal health, you will need to make sure to have regular professional cleanings during the orthodontics while maintaining good oral hygiene at home.
+While you are wearing orthodontic appliances, gentle forces will be applied to your teeth so they can move through the surrounding bone.
+Periodontal health plays a key role in all of this.
+If the gum tissues are not healthy during orthodontic treatment, bone loss can result and weaken the long-term prognosis of your teeth.
+Any gum disease must be brought under control before orthodontic treatment begins.
+You will need to make sure to have regular professional cleanings during orthodontics while maintaining good oral hygiene at home.

-All orthodontic appliances work essentially the same way: by employing light, constant force to move teeth into proper alignment.
+All orthodontic appliances work by employing light, constant force to move teeth into proper alignment.
 But how we apply these forces can vary, as numerous innovations have become available in recent years.
-Some of the newer, less visible orthodontic appliances have been designed to blend more easily into an adult's personal and professional lifestyle.
+Some of the newer, less visible orthodontic appliances have been designed to blend more easily into an adult’s personal and professional lifestyle.
 Types of orthodontic appliances include:

-Wearing a retainer after orthodontic treatment is crucial, no matter which type of appliance you choose and what age you happen to be.
-Teeth that are not held in place by a retainer long enough for new supporting bone to develop around them can drift back to their original positions, and that's certainly not something you want to see happen.
-You will be instructed on how to retain your new, more beautiful smile so that it continues to make you look and feel great for years to come.
+Wearing a retainer after orthodontic treatment is crucial, no matter which type of appliance you choose and how old you are.
+Teeth that are not held in place by a retainer long enough for new supporting bone to develop around them can drift back to their original positions, and that is certainly not something you want to see happen.
+You will be instructed on how to retain your new, beautiful smile so that you can look and feel great for years to come.